stevenandrewcarter/gouter/README.md

 where x is the port number you want the router to listen on.

-Bazaar might be required if you want to update the mgo libraries.
-Please refer to the [mgo](http://labix.org/mgo) documentation for additional installation instructions.

 Configuration
 -------------

-You will be able to configure from the http://localhost:8080/admin url.
-Please use the web interface to configure the routes and for additional statistical information about Gouter.

-Application configuration can be altered in the config directory.
-The [gcfg](https://code.google.com/p/gcfg/) is used to manage the database connections and other application specific configurations.
+Gouter can be configured at an application level and a runtime level.
+The application configuration can be found in the config directory.
+The [gcfg](https://code.google.com/p/gcfg/) library is used to manage the database connections and other application specific configurations.
+In addition the default port and administration url can be set in the application configuration.

+The runtime configuration and monitoring can be accessed from the administration url (By default it will be http://localhost:8080/admin).
+Please use the web interface to configure and manage the routes.
+Review analytics regarding the requests via the router, and to help troubleshoot any issues that might arise from the router.

+The route name and source fields must be unique.

 Data
 ----

 Route data and usage statistics are stored in a local mongo database.
-By default the name of the database will be gouter and the host will be the localhost.
+By default the name of the database will be *gouter* and the host will be *localhost*.
 Please update the application configuration to suite your environment.

 References
 ----------